AIoneWithMyself/kottans-backend/README.md

 <img src="https://sun9-46.userapi.com/c850736/v850736931/1ee3d7/jafrIbE_Be4.jpg">

 About lesson: It was very interesing to figure out how Internet works and what problems i could face and solve them as future web developer.
+However, practice part i didnt :( .